 You can easily search for a specific workflow or sort them by name, creation date, or by category.

 Name and Description

 Your automation should always have a unique name to make it easy for you to find the specific automation in the list.
 And it’s also a good idea to write a short description of the purpose of the workflow.

 This is the most recent date when a contact completed the last step of a specific workflow.

 The date when this specific automation was activated.

 The total amount of contacts who have completed the last step of this specific automation.

 The total amount of contacts that are currently active in this specific automation.

-This is where you will see if the automation belongs to a specific, or several, categories.
+This is where you will see if the automation has a specific, or several, tags.

 Ready to build your next automation?
 Read about how to get started here.